-This is a blocking function, if when called no datagram has yet been received it will stop the process/thread until one arrives.
+This is a blocking function, if when called, no datagram has yet been received it will stop the process/thread until one arrives.

-UDP datagrams in Java
+UDP datagrams in Java language

-In Java there is a specific object class to store UDP datagrams, a DatagramPacket class object is used both for sending and receiving a UDP datagram.
-This class has several fields that can be handled using the appropriate methods.
+In Java there's a specific object class to store UDP datagrams, the DatagramPacket class object is used both for sending and receiving UDP datagrams.
+This class has several attributes that can be handled using the appropriate methods.